ctopher7/rust-web-backend/README.md

 - bcrypt for password hash

 # to run in development mode:
-- modify ENV files //.env is needed for sqlx
+- modify ENV files, .env is needed for sqlx
 - create migrate database using pg admin
 - execute:
 ```